-The Rossum Electro-Music Panharmonium Mutating Spectral Resynthesizer is a Eurorack module that specializes in altering existing sounds and creating drones — but you can also use it to create intriguing electronic percussion.
+The Rossum Electro-Music Panharmonium Mutating Spectral Resynthesizer specializes in altering existing sounds and creating drones — but you can also use it to create intriguing electronic percussion.

 Panharmonium is a unique module that resynthesizes existing sounds rather than generating its own from scratch.
 It takes an incoming sound and analyzes it to identify its most prominent frequencies and harmonics.
 It then reconstructs it using as many as 33 internal oscillators with user-selectable waveforms and transposition, as well as other tricks, including feedback.
 This analysis takes place in slices that can occur as frequently as once every 17 milliseconds.
 When combined with the crossfading sine or sawtooth wave selections, the result is a fluid re-creation of the original sound with optionally modified timbre and pitch.
 As the Slice time interval is slowed down, the timbral changes begin to take on a rhythmic quality.

 My recent focus in modular synth performance has been on rhythm—not just percussive events, but also rhythmic timbral changes.
 When Panharmonium was previewed at this year’s Synthplex show, I bent the ear of its creator Bob Bliss about its possible rhythmic uses, and he gave me the opportunity to help shape some of those features.

 I’ve created a pair of videos on using Panharmonium, shown below.
 The first one is a quick-start guide.

 The second one demonstrates how to use it rhythmically.
 I’d like to share the details of those rhythmic applications with you, starting simple and then becoming more complex.